Helping you live a life you always wanted.

 You may find that past events may play out over and over again in your head, you may have forgotten what it feels like to be you.
 I offer a supportive and confidential environment where you can learn to connect with yourself and others around you, help you feel less overwhelmed and anxious and deal with the events of the past.

-I am Kate Bull, a fully Therapeutic Counsellor registered with the BACP (British Association of Counselling and Psychotherapy) and I have a BSc (Hons) in Psychology and a Diploma in Therapeutic Counselling.
+I am Kate Bull, a Therapeutic Counsellor registered with the British Association of Counselling and Psychotherapy (showing that I meet their standards for a therapist to be ethical and effective) and I have a BSc (Hons) in Psychology and a Diploma in Therapeutic Counselling.

 The approach I use in my counselling is integrative, with Transactional Analysis being my main model.
 In reality this means I pull together different models and theories that will help towards the helping the client reach their goals.
 Transactional Analysis is a versatile theory that looks at people’s behaviours and their relationships; working under idea that each individual is valuable and has the capacity for positive change and personal growth.

 I have a broad base of experience working with people from all age groups and backgrounds, gained from my time spent counselling in a GP’s surgeries, Counselling services and a Women’s Health and Wellbeing Centre within the past 6 years.
 During this time I have worked with many people experiencing many difficulties, such as anxiety, depression, and trauma and childhood abuse.